what-da-flac/wtf/services/README.md

 ## torrent-parser

 Receives a torrent object with a reference to s3 object.
 Downloads the actual torrent file, extracts its information, and sends it to `torrent-info` queue, so it can be updated in db.

+## Volumes

+Data is stored in volumes, which end up being docker volumes mapped to a local path.

+`MEDIA_PATH` is the name of the environment variable.
+Default value can be overridden using `.env.credentials` file.